Internationalization

 Ewa Buczyńska

-She is responsible for obtaining and accounting for KA131 EU funds for the mobility of students and staff under the Erasmus+ program.
-She prepares and settles students' scholarship agreements.
-She monitors students' fulfillment of obligations under the Erasmus+ agreement, including OLS tests on the EU Academy platform.
-She is also responsible for converting students' grades obtained at foreign universities into the Polish system based on documentation received from European partner universities.
-She applies for additional Erasmus+ funds for students with fewer opportunities.
+She supervises and advises the Erasmus+ KA1 project team, plans and manages the KA131 budget, and ensures cooperation with the National Agency (FRSE).
+She is responsible for acquiring and settling EU funds under KA131.
+She prepares and settles scholarship agreements for programme beneficiaries.
+She monitors students’ compliance with obligations arising from the Erasmus+ agreement.
+She is also responsible for converting grades obtained by students at foreign universities into the Polish grading system.
+She applies for additional Erasmus+ funding for students with fewer opportunities.

 Helps students with applications for Study Exchange, supports during and after selection process, nominates to the partner universities.
 Prepares the documents for visa application, health insurance and scholarship confirmation.